jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Chyrstia Freeland**:

+Okay, thank you.
-Chyrstia Freeland:okay, thank you. and maybe now, bill, would youlike to answer the part of thequestion directed at you andcould you -- there we go.
+and maybe now, bill, would you like to answer the part of the question directed at you and could you -- there we go.
 We see you now.